-You MUST include a PDF of BOTH your Psychology GPA and Last 60/90 units calculations with your application using CalStateApply.
+You MUST include a PDF of BOTH your Psychology GPA and Last 60/90 units calculations with your application in CalStateApply.

 Psychology coursework GPA

-NOTE: You MUST have completed a minimum of 10 semester courses in psychology including the required 6 perquisite courses.
+NOTE: You MUST have completed a minimum of 10 semester courses in psychology including the required 6 perquisite courses or were a Psychology major.
 For details, see the information for prospective students.
 Completed and in progress courses must be shown on your Psychology GPA calculation worksheet.

 Last 60/90 units GPA

-You can mix quarter and semester units on the same sheet, but you must show 60 Semester Weighted Units at the bottom of the calculation table.
-Do NOT include any credit/no credit courses in the calculation.
+NOTE: You can mix quarter and semester units on the same sheet, but you must show 60 Semester Weighted Units at the bottom of the calculation table.

 Three letters of recommendation are required to apply to the MS Clinical Psychology program at SJSU.
 You will complete the letter of recommendation process on CalStateApply.
 This year, your recommender will be sent a link to complete a form that will serve as your letter of recommendation.
 This will be sent directly through CalStateApply and will not require an uploaded letter.